 Ottawa (12 June 2020) — As the first people to receive the Canada Emergency Response Benefit (CERB) approach the end of their 16 weeks of benefits, the federal government needs to ensure that people who are unable to work still have access to income support.
 That was the message from the National Union of Public and General Employees (NUPGE) in a letter to the federal Minister of Finance and the federal Minister of Employment, Workforce Development and Disability Inclusion.

 In the letter, Larry Brown, NUPGE President, pointed out that because most unemployed Canadians aren’t eligible for Employment Insurance (EI) as it currently exists, steps have to be taken to ensure people who are unable to work still have an income.

-“The fact that your government felt it necessary to create the CERB is a damning statement on the damage done by restrictions on EI coverage and benefits that have been introduced over the years have done,” said Brown.
+“The fact that your government felt it necessary to create the CERB is a damning statement on the damage done by the restrictions on EI coverage and benefits that have been introduced over the years,” said Brown.

 Improvements to income support needed even after COVID-19 pandemic ends